Mass General Brigham and Dana-Farber Cancer Institute collaborating with BEEAH Group to advise on a new, patient-centered health care system

 About Mass General Brigham

-Mass General Brigham is an integrated academic healthcare system, uniting great minds in medicine to make a life-changing impact on patients in our communities and people around the world.
+Mass General Brigham is an integrated academic health care system, uniting great minds to solve the hardest problems in medicine for our communities and the world.
 Mass General Brigham connects a full continuum of care across a system of academic medical centers, community and specialty hospitals, a health insurance plan, physician networks, community health centers, home care, and long-term care services.
-Mass General Brigham is a non-profit organization that is committed to patient care, research, teaching, and service to the community.
-In addition, Mass General Brigham is one of the nation’s leading biomedical research organizations and a principal teaching affiliate of Harvard Medical School.
-For more information, please visit massgeneralbrigham.org.
+Mass General Brigham is a nonprofit organization committed to patient care, research, teaching, and service to the community.
+In addition, Mass General Brigham is one of the nation’s leading biomedical research organizations with several Harvard Medical School teaching hospitals.
+For more information, please visit www.massgeneralbrigham.org.

 About Dana-Farber Cancer Institute